 La Universidad de las Indias Occidentales (The University of the West Indies, UWI), Campus de Cave Hill, Barbados.

-At seventeen, Violet started her academic career as a teacher at St. George Secondary School.
-She had wanted to become an airline stewardess.
-Speaking French, she thought she had a good chance at it, except that she wore glasses, which was not allowed for an “airline hostess” at the time.
-Hence, she became a teacher to help support her mother, who worked at odd jobs to provide for the family.
-“The Caribbean was built on the back of women,” says Prof. Barriteau.
-Her mother had left Grenada and her marriage, taking along her two youngest children.
-In Grenada they had lived on their own land, a comfortable life, very different than the one they encountered in Barbados at the beginning of their stay in that country.
+At seventeen, Ms. Barriteau began her academic career as a teacher at St. George High School.
+She wanted to be an airline stewardess because she spoke French and she thought she would have a good chance of achieving it, but she wore glasses, which was not allowed in that profession at that time.
+She, therefore, decided to become a teacher to help support her mother who worked to support her family.
+“The Caribbean was built on the backs of its women,” Professor Barriteau used to say.
+Her mother had left Granada and her marriage, taking her two younger children.
+In Granada, they had lived comfortably in their own land, in a very different way from the life they encountered in Barbados at the beginning of their stay in that country.
 Upon obtaining the Fulbright scholarship, Professor Barriteau asked Laspau to attend NYU where she had previously obtained admission at her own expense and this was done.
 Upon graduation, she continued studying at Howard University.
 While pursuing a Ph.D. in Political Science, she attended Social Science Philosophy classes taught by Professor Jane Flax who inspired her so much that, within two years of her Ph.D., she changed course to focus on Political and Feminist Theory.

 Fascinated by the impact of theory on the construction of women’s lives upon her return to UWI in 1992, Professor Barriteau taught a course focused on Caribbean Women’s Studies.
 Within a year, UWI created the Center for Gender and Development Studies and Professor Barriteau was appointed the first head of that Unit at the Cave Hill Campus later known as the Nita Barrow Unit.